Eiffel Tower stunt exposes security concern on eve of French election

 "We wanted to say we are against the rise of nationalism and authoritarianism in France and in other countries," Greenpeace France's head, Jean-Francois Julliard, added on public radio station francinfo.

-(This version of the story corrects paragraph 13 to make clear that the tower was built for the 1889 World Fair and marked the centenary of the French Revolution)
+(Story corrects paragraph 13 to make clear that the tower was built for the 1889 World Fair and marked the centenary of the French Revolution.)

 (Additional reporting by Emmanuel Jarry, Andrew Callus and John Irish; Writing by Brian Love; Editing by Richard Balmforth)